syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 ### enablePersistence `boolean`
 {:#members:enablepersistence}

-Specify the enablePersistence to maskedit textbox to save current model value to browser cookies for state maintains.
+Specify the enablePersistence to mask edit textbox to save current model value to browser cookies for state maintains.

 #### Example